Parasite Architecture in Film Review

 The House in Parasite

 Most of the movie is filmed in a house owned by the characters the Park Family.
-I was surprise to find out that this house was actually a set.
+I was surprised to find out that this house was actually a set.
 It looked so much like a real modern house that I thought it could have been a real house owned by a wealthy family used for the filming of the movie.

 Youtube Video of my Parasite Architecture in Film Review